2022 Proposed Resurfacing

 The existing pavement and sub-grade are removed and the roadway is reconstructed with six to eight inches of new asphalt.

 2021 Pavement Resurfacing Locations

-View the 2021 Resurfacing Map PDF to see where pavement resurfacing work is taking place this year.
+View the 2021 Resurfacing Map PDF to see where pavement resurfacing work took place in 2021.